 Statistics are based on weighted data.
-The weights were developed by CDC to adjust for sample design, non-response patterns, and omissions from the sampling frame.
-The final sampling weight used in the analysis of the survey data is the product of these three elements.
+CDC developed the weights to adjust for sample design, nonresponse patterns, and omissions from the sampling frame.
+The final sampling weight used to analyze the survey data is the product of these three elements.
 Weighting is necessary to give unbiased estimates of population parameters.

 The percentages, 95 percent confidence intervals, and total estimated population affected were calculated using Survey Data Analysis (SUDAAN®) software.
-Estimates for response categories with small sample size (i.e., fewer than 30 respondents in the denominator or 6 respondents in the numerator) are not reported due to possible imprecision.
+Estimates for response categories with small cell size (i.e., respondents <30 in denominator or <6 in numerator) are not reported due to possible imprecision.